propfeds/terminal-blues/readme.md

 ## Contact

-Whether for feedback or for a simple Internet hug, these are the ways:
+Whether for feedback or for a simple Internet hug, these are the available methods of arcane communication:

 - Post an issue on GitHub
 - The [Roguelikes Discord](https://discord.gg/tJt4kMM), at `#powder`